F A Q

 Q: IS MY NANNY AN EMPLOYEE OR AN INDEPENDENT CONTRACTOR?

 A: Your nanny or household staffer is 100% your employee.
 You are responsible to pay Employment taxes for a household worker who is older than 18 and makes more than the current compensation threshold.
-No household employee can be an independent contractor and needs to be given a W2 form each January.
+Household employees cannot be an independent contractor and need to be given a W2 form each January.
 The employer is responsible for the payment of all Social Security and Medicare taxes to the IRS.
 You may choose to either collect your employee’s taxes via payroll deductions or fund these taxes yourself.

 Q: CAN I PUT MY HOUSEHOLD EMPLOYEE ON SALARY?